Virtual Accounting

 What Transactions Were Covered?

 Section 206C(1H) applied strictly to the sale of goods, not services.
 It also excluded specific categories such as exports, imports, government purchases, and goods that were already taxed under other subsections (for example, motor vehicles under 206C(1F)).
-In simple terms, if a buyer’s annual purchases crossed ₹50 lakh and the seller met the turnover criteria, TCS became applicable on the excess amount.

 TCS vs TDS — The Key Difference

-While both are tax-at-source mechanisms, they operate differently.
+While both are tax at source mechanisms, they operate differently.

 • TDS is deducted by the buyer before making payment.